 Simple English definitions for legal terms

-Read a random definition: guarantee clause
+Read a random definition: consent clause

 A conspirator is someone who agrees with others to do something illegal.
 They can be charged with the crime of conspiracy and can also be held responsible for the crimes committed by their co-conspirators, even if they didn't do it themselves.
 The agreement to commit the crime doesn't have to be formal or written down.
 If someone didn't know they were participating in a crime, they can't be convicted as a conspirator.
 For example, if someone drove a friend to the bank and didn't know they were going to rob it, they wouldn't be a conspirator.